Towers History Room

 The Oral History Collection of tapes is a developing collection, with the aim of recording as many of Millicent's older residents as possible, to retain for the future, their memories and recollections of the past.
 The interviewing is carried out by a dedicated band of volunteers, who to date have amassed for us 55 of these interviews.
-This collection is indexed.
+This collection is indexed and available on DVD.

 The Official Register of immigrant labour applying for free passage to South Australia, 1836 - 1841.
 The Official Passenger Lists of immigrants arriving in South Australia under U.K assisted passage schemes, 1847 - 1886.

 South Australian Births: 1842 – 1906, Deaths: 1842 – 1970, Marriages: 1842 – 1906, County of Grey and County of Robe: Birth, Deaths and Marriages Indexes, The Australian Historic Records Register 1988, Millicent Cemetery Burial Register, Biographies of convict Transports, Tasmania 1803 - 1820, The People & Families, First Fleet Families, Convicts & Exiles Transported from Ireland, Co of Grey Index & Records, Colonial Residents of SA 139 – 1848, South Australian Almanacs and Directories

 Birth, Death and Marriage records on CD ROM, NSW between the Wars 1788 - 1888; Pioneer Index 1889 – 1918, Victoria Pioneer Index 1837 – 1888, Tasmania Pioneer Index 1803 – 1888, Western Australia Pioneer Index 1841 – 1905, South Australia South Australian Births Registrations 1842 – 1906, South Australian Deaths Registrations 1842 – 1915, South Australian Births Registrations 1842 - 1906